 - 2. Visually inspect the fluid level. - 3.
-If necessary, add brake fluid until the level reaches MAX.
+If necessary, add brake fluid from a clean un-opened container until the level reaches MAX.
 Do not fill above this line. - 4.
 Use only brake fluids certified to meet Ford specifications.
-Refer to

-Lubricant specifications in the Capacities and specifications chapter.
+Refer to Lubricant specifications in the Capacities and specifications chapter.
 DOT 3 fluid is recommended.
 However, if DOT 3 is not available, DOT 4 fluid can be used.